kevin71104/kevin71104.github.io/about/index.md

 comments: false
 ---

-I am Kai-Chieh (Kevin) Hsu (許凱傑), an undergraduate majoring in electrical engineering at National Taiwan University (NTU).
+I am Kai-Chieh (Kevin) Hsu, an undergraduate majoring in electrical engineering at National Taiwan University (NTU).
 Currently, I am the research assistant of <a href="http://access.ee.ntu.edu.tw/" style="color: rgb(0,51,204)">Prof. An-Yeu (Andy) Wu</a>, conducting the research in **ECG signal telemonitoring**.
 At the same time, I am working with <a href="http://cc.ee.ntu.edu.tw/~jfkiang/" style="color: rgb(0,51,204)">Prof. Jean-Fu Kiang</a> on